 The cause of PCOS is unknown, but it tends to run in the family.
 There is no complete cure for the condition, but by working with a GP, the symptoms can be managed.
 Gaining weight is a common symptom of PCOS, so eating a healthy, balanced diet is encouraged, and can help you not only lose weight but also minimise some of the other symptoms.

-With irregular periods, excessive hair growth and fertility issues, prescribed medications can help.
+With irregular periods, excessive hair growth and fertility issues, prescribed medications or supplementation can help.
 For women trying to get pregnant, if medications do not help then sometimes a simple surgical procedure called LOD (Laparoscopic Ovarian Drilling) is recommended… which is less scary than it sounds!
 This means using heat or a laser to remove tissue from the ovaries.